 It can be helpful to talk openly about your concerns with a trusted friend or family member.
 They may be able to offer constructive advice or support as you work through your problems.

 Exercise can help to relieve stress and improve your overall mood.
 Playing sports, hiking, biking, or dancing are all good ways to release endorphins – hormones that have mood-lifting effects.
+You can also do art products like adult coloring pages or books, and other creative activities!

 Learn how to self-care